Audio Signal Processors

 2. Presets: Many audio processors come with presets that provide pre-configured settings for specific audio processing applications.
 These presets can be a useful starting point for audio processing, and can help to save time when working on audio projects.

-3. Real-Time Processing: Most audio processors operate in real-time, meaning that audio signals are processed as they are received.
+3. Real-Time Processing: The audio processor operates in real time, meaning that audio signals are processed as they are received.
 This allows for immediate feedback and adjustments to be made to the audio signal in real time.

 4. Multi-Channel Processing: Many audio processors support multi-channel audio processing, which allows for the simultaneous processing of multiple audio channels.
 This can be particularly useful in audio production applications, where multiple audio tracks are being processed simultaneously.